kzhang-dsg/bigcommerce-api-client/README.md

 - One-to-one mapping to [BigCommerce's REST APIs](https://developer.bigcommerce.com/docs/rest).
 Very easy to use.
 - All the API endpoints, models, and query parameters are fully typed.
 The typings are generated from [BigCommerce's API Spec official GitHub repo](https://github.com/bigcommerce/api-specs) (with patching).
+- Automatically converts `string` date to `Date` object in models and query parameters.
 - Automatic retry on errors with `429` and `5XX` response codes.
 - Automatically iterate thru the pagination to get all the data if `limit = Limit.MAX_LIMIT`.
 - Automatically split one large batch request into multiple smaller batch requests if the max batch size exceeded.